GLOBAL MARKETS-U.S. shares, oil jump after Fed statement

 * Wall Street stocks rise after Fed relieves rate hike worries

-* Treasury yields tumble after Fed statement (Adds close of U.S. markets)
+* Treasury yields tumble after Fed statement (Adds oil settlement prices, market reaction to Fed statement)

 By Herbert Lash

-NEW YORK, March 18 Stocks on Wall Street rallied and oil prices jumped as much as 6 percent on Wednesday after the Federal Reserve indicated it preferred a more gradual path to normalizing U.S. interest rates even as it moved toward its first rate hike in almost a decade.
+NEW YORK, March 18 Stocks on Wall Street surged and oil prices jumped as much as 5 percent on Wednesday after the Federal Reserve indicated it preferred a more gradual path to normalizing U.S. interest rates even as it moved toward its first rate hike in almost a decade.

-Gold prices surged more than 2 percent, having dropped 3 percent since the start of the year on rate hike expectations.

-The Fed, in its statement following a two-day meeting of policy-makers, slashed interest rate projections over the next few years and lowered its outlook on the U.S. economy.
+The Fed in its statement following a two-day meeting of policy-makers slashed interest rate projections over the next few years and downgraded its outlook on the U.S. economy.

 "What's really significant is that they downgraded their assessment of the economy, and that means rates will stay lower for longer.
 And when they do start to rise, they will go at a much more muted pace," said Mary Ann Hurley, a fixed income trader at D.A.
 Davidson in Seattle.

-Stocks on Wall Street rebounded sharply, rising more than 1 percent, while yields on the benchmark 10-year Treasury note fell 150 basis points on the day as markets bet on a September rate hike after the Fed's statement.
+Stocks on Wall Street rebounded sharply, rising more than 1 percent, while yields on the benchmark 10-year Treasury note fell more than 140 basis points on the day as markets bet on a September rate hike after the Fed's statement.

 Brent settled $2.40 higher at $55.91 a barrel.
 U.S. crude settled up $1.20 at $44.66 after falling more than $1 earlier on a rise in inventory data.

-Investors snapped up 3.3 billion euros of 10-year German Bunds, or almost twice the demand seen last month, as concern grows that the ECB's bond buying is creating a shortage of top-rated debt.
+Investors snapped up 3.3 billion euros of 10-year German Bunds at a sale, or almost twice the demand seen last month, as concern grows the ECB's bond buying is creating a shortage of top-rated debt.

 The bonds were auctioned to yield 0.25 percent, half the rate offered by the bond and down from 0.37 percent at the previous sale.
-(Reporting by Herbert Lash; Editing by Leslie Adler, James Dalgleish and Dan Grebler)
+Yields fell to 0.20 percent.
+(Reporting by Herbert Lash; Editing by Leslie Adler and James Dalgleish)

 LONDON, March 31 The U.S. gas market is looking a little tight despite another record warm winter that limited heating demand.